jabedhasan21/Notes/Docker/setup.md

 + `docker run alpine ls -l` (The Docker daemon creates the container and then runs a command in that container.)

 + `docker run -it alpine /bin/sh` (You are now inside the container shell and you can try out a few commands like `ls -l`, `uname -a` and others.
 Exit out of the container by giving the `exit` command.)

++ `-it` – This param tells Docker to run our image and create a psuedo-TTY connected to the container’s stdin as well as create a bash shell.
+Basically it makes it accessible from the command line like we would normally see running our node app with “npm start” or similar.

++ `-–rm` – This param tells Docker to automatically remove the container when it exits. *NOTE*: We cannot combine the –rm and -d flags together.

 + `docker ps` ( To see all running container `-a` for all created & running container)